Jianyi-Ren/ProjectReconnect/ProjectReconnect/README.md

 This part explains how SNPs were screened, and how father/son/other relative samples were generated.

-The SNPs are screened as discussed in the paper 2.1 section paragraph 2 and 1~5 are the code and dataset for each step.
+The SNPs were screened as discussed in the paper Luren,Calvin and Jianyi.pdf paragraph 2 of 2.1 section and folder 1~5 are the code and dataset for each step.
+Preliminar_result saves important intermediate results.

 Simulation folder explains how simulated sample data are generated.
 Code and samples are included.